Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Layers/OpenStreetMapLayer/readme.md

 ## Use case

-[OpenStreetMap](https://www.openstreetmap.org) is a free community-edited basemap.
+[OpenStreetMap](https://www.openstreetmap.org) is a free community-edited map of the world.

 ## How to use the sample

-When the sample opens, it will automatically display the map with the OpenStreetMap basemap.
-Pan and zoom to observe the basemap.
+When the sample opens, it will automatically display the OpenStreetMap basemap.
+Pan and zoom to explore the basemap.

 ## How it works

-1. Create a basemap wwith a `BasemapStyle.OSMStandard` basemap style.
-2. Create a map with that basemap.
+1. Create an `OpenStreetMapLayer`, and set it as the `Map`'s basemap.
-3. Show the map in a map view.
+2. Show the map in a map view.

 ## Relevant API

 * Basemap
-* BasemapStyle.OSMStandard
 * Map
 * MapView
 * OpenStreetMapLayer